mohammedterryjack/single_shot_classification_lite/README.md

 ## Tutorial

+Here is a demo showing how quick and simple the whole process is (from training to using your one-shot classifier)

 ![](img/tutorial.gif)

-Here is a demo showing how quick and simple the process is to train a fully working model and use it to classify